 As a gauge of the hardship wrought by the pandemic and its associated economic slump, China’s Engel coefficient, a measure of the share of food expenditure vis-a-vis people’s total income, shot up to 30.2% in 2020.
 At the same time, savings and deposits increased by 1.6 trillion yuan, a measure of Chinese people’s anticipation of uncertain times ahead.

 There have already been calls for Beijing to ditch its fascination with national holidays to spur spending and instead pivot to focus on people’s day-to-day lives as consumption fundamentals slow an economic rebound that has been largely export-driven.

-Eric Mer, an associate professor with the Peking University’s (PKU) School of Governance, told Asia Times he was surprised to learn that despite more people being on the move during the Golden Week that total spending turned out to be way off the high watermark of 2019.
+Eric Mer, an associate professor with the Peking University’s (PKU) School of Governance, told Asia Times he was surprised to learn that, despite more people being on the move during the May Golden Week, total spending turned out to be way off the high watermark of 2019.

 “When the May holidays, with all the previous talk of the pent-up demand, turned out to be such an anticlimax, then we should temper our expectations for the longer National Day holidays in October as well as the traditional summer travel peak,” Mer said.